-EH: The Greenbush Bakery, which is on Regent Street--it was a tradition to go to that bakery and for the kids, and not just the kids, the adults also, to go by the Greenbush Bakery and to go at a time when they were just making the donuts, when they were just coming out nice and fresh.
+EH: The Greenbush Bakery, which is on Regent Street.
+It was a tradition to go to that bakery, for the kids—and not just the kids, for the adults also—to go by the Greenbush Bakery, and to go at a time when they were just making the donuts, when they were just coming out nice and fresh.

 EH: Josie’s Italian Restaurant.
 Just a couple of years ago, it’s been gone.
-But that’s a place that I know we would go and have supper there.
-It was just a great place to go, and for many years...just a couple of years ago it went out of business.
-But, that was kind of a neighborhood place where the Italians and the African-Americans would go for a nice family dinner, just to sit down and chat with each other.
+But that was a place that I know we would go and have supper there.
+It was just a great place to go, and for many years.
+Just a couple of years ago it went out of business.
+But that was kind of a neighborhood place where the Italians and the African-Americans would go for a nice family dinner, just to sit down and chat with each other.
 Gone.

-But you know, there’s so many places that were there at the time in the Greenbush area that are gone now.
-I’m grateful that the Greenbush Bakery is still there.
+But you know, there’s so many places that were there at the time in the Greenbush area that are all gone now.
+I’m grateful that the Bakery is still there.
 But most of the places are gone.
-I can remember Madison General Hospital, being there.
-Now it’s Meriter Hospital.
+I can remember Madison General Hospital being there, and now it’s Meriter Hospital.
 I remember the design, where you could drive into the circle there, but all of that is gone.

 INTERVIEWER: What else should we know?

 EH: That it was just really a great time.
 Madison was a real community.
 There weren’t a lot of African-Americans in the city at the time.
 And even when I went to high school, Central High School.
-Now Central High School, right now it’s the Madison College building.
-I remember going to high school there--it was downtown, and that was a really fun thing to be in a high school that was downtown.
-So that was a great place, that’s gone also.
+Now Central High School—right now it’s the Madison College building.
+I remember going to high school there.
+It was downtown, and that was a really fun thing to be in a high school that was downtown.
+So that was a great place, it's gone also.

-But that was one of the high schools and all of us went to high school together there.
-We still have class reunions and still the same people are coming back to the class reunions, the Italians, and the African-Americans.
-I’m seventy years old, I just had my fiftieth class reunion for high school, and still interacting with some of those people.
+But that was one of the high schools and all of us went to school together there, so that was a nice comraderie.
+We still have class reunions and still the same people are coming back to the class reunions, the Italians and the African-Americans.
+Like I say, I’m seventy years old.
+I just had my fiftieth class reunion for high school, and [I'm] still interacting with some of those people.
 I think that’s really rare.
-Because in a lot of communities people leave, and they just don’t come back, but there’s so many people that stayed here.
+Because in a lot of communities people leave, and they just don’t come back.
+But there’s so many people that stayed here.
 And so we still get together for the different class reunions and everything, which is really nice.
-So Central High School was a highlight, it truly was.
-So you should definitely know about that.
+So Central High School was a highlight, yeah, it truly was.
+So you most definitely should know about that.